turboapps/docs/deploying/system_center_sccm/system_center_sccm.md

 ![](sccm-3-custom-app-deployment-type-script-1.png)

-Alternatively, you could check the existence of the `C:\ProgramData\Turbo\Containers\installation\{app-title}` folder.

-In the User Experience tab, select 'Install for system' and finish the Application wizard.
+In the User Experience tab, select 'Install for user' and finish the Application wizard.
 We are now ready to deploy the package to Distribution Points and client devices.

 ** *Note* **